dasalgadoc/code-smells-go/bloaters/01-long_method/README.md

 ```
 3. Go step by step, run your tests and check if everything is ok.
 Then commit your changes.
 4. Repeat the process until you have a clean code.
+5. Check for guard clauses and remove indentation [see more](https://refactoring.com/catalog/replaceNestedConditionalWithGuardClauses.html).
+6. Segregate the functionality and the error handling
+7. Simplify error handling using domain knowledge ☆
+8. Minimize the number of return statements